bradzickafoose/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML just means to use HTML to reinforce the meaning of information on a web page.

 2. Name two big differences between `display: block;` and `display: inline;`.

+`display: block;` Displays an element on a new line, and takes up the whole width

+`display: inline;` Displays an element inline, and any height and width properties will have no effect.

 3. What are the 4 areas of the box model?

+Margin, Border, Padding, Content

 4. While using flexbox, what axis does the following property work on: `align-items: center`?

+Cross axis

 5. Explain why git is valuable to a team of developers.

+Because it allows you to collaborate on a project at the same time with your team.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section _will_ prevent you from passing this challenge.